 10. Appropriate position sizing/trade allocation

 The September 2020, October 2020, and January 2021 declines reinforce why appropriate risk management is essential.
-An options-based approach provides a margin of safety while circumventing the impacts of drastic market moves as well as containing portfolio volatility.
+This approach provides a margin of safety while circumventing the impacts of drastic market moves as well as containing portfolio volatility.
 In the face of volatility, consistent monthly income has been generated while outpacing the S&P 500 with 50% of the portfolio in cash.
 An options/cash/long equity hybrid portfolio demonstrates its durability even when compared to the most bullish conditions post-pandemic bull market.

-Following the 10 rules in options trading has generated positive returns in all market conditions for the options segment of the portfolio over the past 10 months.
+Following the 10 rules has generated positive returns in all market conditions for the options segment of the portfolio over the past 10 months.
 The positive options returns were in sharp contrast to the negative returns for the overall market.
 This negative backdrop demonstrates the durability and resiliency of an options-based portfolio to outperform during pockets of market turbulence.
 To this end, cash-on-hand exposure to long positions via broad-based ETFs and options is an ideal mix to achieve the portfolio agility required to mitigate uncertainty and volatility expansion.